-We explain the school rules in the School Prospectus, and we expect parents to read these and support them.
+We explain the school rules in the School Prospectus, new parent meetings, at induction or re-induction and we expect parents to read these and support them.

 We expect parents to support their child's learning, and to co-operate with the school, as set out in the Home-School Agreement.
 We try to build a supportive dialogue between the home and the school, and we inform parents immediately if we have concerns about their child's welfare or behaviour.